-The novel coronavirus 2019 (2019-nCoV), officially named “Covid-19,” has become the buzz of every news source, instilling fear and panic across the world as transmissions continue to grow.
-To date, the virus has infected over 64,000 people, and just a little over 10% have recovered.
-While in many ways, the virus mimics the flu (with a lower fatality rate), the virus is a serious concern because very little is known about the novel coronavirus.
+The novel coronavirus 2019 (2019-nCoV), officially named “COVID-19,” has become the buzz of every news source, instilling fear and panic across the world as transmissions continue to grow.
+To date, the virus has infected over a million people, and just a little over 20% have recovered.
+While in many ways, the virus mimics the flu (with a lower fatality rate), the virus is a serious concern because very little is known about COVID-19.

 An alarming recent study revealed that 41% of the first 138 patients diagnosed at a hospital in Wuhan, China, were presumed to be infected in the hospital.
 4.3% of these patients died.
-To clarify, almost half of the patients diagnosed with the novel coronavirus in this hospital, received it within the hospital.
-This means that the novel coronavirus can be passed through nosocomial transmissions.
+To clarify, almost half of the patients diagnosed with COVID-19 in this hospital, received it within the hospital.
+This means that COVID-19 can be passed through nosocomial transmissions.
 If this seems familiar, that’s because SARS and MERS, other coronavirus types, also ultimately spread through hospitals during their outbreaks.

 While sometimes infections are spread in hospitals through a “super-spreader event,” where one patient transmits the infection to several others, that doesn’t seem to be the case with the novel coronavirus.
 In the hospital in Wuhan, China, patients and healthcare workers got infected in many different areas of the hospital.

 So what does this mean for hospitals in the United States?
-Now that we know that the novel coronavirus is transmitted through contact in hospitals, facilities need to arm themselves with the proper methods to prevent outbreaks.
+Now that we know that COVID-19 is transmitted through contact in hospitals, facilities need to arm themselves with the proper methods to prevent outbreaks.